Yoshikaze Masatsugu: Fighting style

 Yoshikaze's favourite techniques are listed at the Sumo Association as tsuki/oshi, meaning he preferred pushing and thrusting moves as opposed to fighting on the opponent's mawashi or belt.
 His most common winning techniques were oshidashi, the push out, and yorikiri, the force out.

 Family

 Yoshikaze was married in December 2008, and the wedding ceremony was held in October 2009.
 He has two children, a daughter and a son.
-It was reported in November 2020 that he had separated from his wife, a development that could impact his ability to run his own stable in the future.
+It was reported in November 2020 that he had separated from his wife, which at the time could have impacted his ability to eventually run his own stable.
 In March 2021 his ex-wife was arrested on charges of physical abuse of their daughter.